Best Non-Office Careers – Alternatives to a (Regular) 9-5 Desk Job!

-Some people simply aren’t cut out for working in a boring office all day.
+Some people aren’t cut out for working in a boring office all day.
 Non-desk-based jobs are becoming more mainstream due to changing attitudes and technological advancements.
 If you find yourself frequently saying, ‘office work is not for me,’ you don’t have to remain stuck in a 9 to 5 corporate setting for the rest of your life.
-There are many ‘alternative’ non-office careers that may be perfect for you.
+Many ‘alternative’ non-office careers may be perfect for you.

 The best thing to do is determine what would make you happy in a career.
 If you know sitting behind a desk all day isn’t for you, then what is the right option?
 Do you want to deal with people?
 Do you want to avoid working on a cash register?
 Maybe you’d prefer something that allows you to move around all day or makes a difference to the lives of others?

 The good news is that there are many alternative jobs to office work.
 Many people think that if they don’t work in a more ‘traditional’ position, they won’t make as much money or have limited career prospects.
 This isn’t true.